 |Four victims (left to right) of today's truck ramming attack:|

 Shir Hajaj, 22; Erez Orbach, 20; Yael Yekutiel, 20; Shira Zur, 20

 May their memories be for a blessing.
 There are many more injured.

-On the one occasion when we made direct contact with WCC officials in their Geneva head office, we were told by their corporate spokesperson not to expect any response.
-His name is Mark Beach and at the time (mid-2014) he served as WCC director of communication, but he had zero interest in directing any communication at us.
+We have faith in dialogue.
+On the one occasion when we made direct contact with WCC officials in their Geneva head office seeking it, we were bluntly told by their corporate spokesperson not to expect any response.
+His name is Mark Beach and at the time (mid-2014) he served as WCC director of communication.
+But he had zero interest in directing any communication at us.
 We wrote about that particular shabbiness here.
-He's no longer doing that job but we don't expect a response now either.
+(He's no longer doing that job but we don't expect a response now either.)